2Saly2/bloomhub-api/README.md

 🌸 BloomHub API

-A modular REST API built with Express.js and MongoDB, designed for authentication and role-based authorization.
+BloomHub API is a modular RESTful backend built with Express.js and MongoDB, designed for user authentication and role-based access control.
-It follows a clean, service-driven architecture using import aliases for better structure and scalability.
+It follows a clean, scalable architecture using import aliases and service-driven modules.

 🚀 Features

-🔐 User Authentication (JWT) — Register and login securely
+🔐 JWT Authentication — Secure user login and registration

-🧩 Modular Architecture — Organized by modules for maintainability
+👥 Role-Based Authorization — Admin and Member roles with scoped access

-👥 Role-Based Access Control — Admins and Members with scoped permissions
+🧩 Modular Architecture — Organized and maintainable folder structure

-⚙️ Import Aliases Support — Clean paths using #@/ prefix
+🗄️ MongoDB Integration — Using Mongoose for data modeling

-🧠 Centralized Error Handling — Clear and consistent API responses
+⚙️ Import Aliases — Clean imports using #@/ prefix

-🗄️ MongoDB Integration — Mongoose ODM for schema and data management
+🧠 Centralized Error Handling — Unified API responses

 🛠 Tech Stack